Calabi-Yau threefolds fibred by high rank lattice polarized K3 surfaces: A bound on possible lattices

 $2n$ may be interpreted as the degree of a generic anticanonical K3 hypersurface in $Y$, with the polarization induced by $H$.

-Using the well-known classification by Iskovskih \cite{f3f1, f3f2}, one may easily compute the anticanonical degrees for all smooth Fano threefolds of Picard rank $1$.
+Using the well-known classification by Iskovskih \cite{f3f1, f3f2}, one may easily compute the hypersurface degrees for all smooth Fano threefolds of Picard rank $1$ (c.f. \cite[Theorem 2.1]{cpmd}).
 The set of integers one obtains are precisely those appearing in Corollary \ref{cor:nonrigid}.
 We postulate that this is not a coincidence.
-Indeed, if $Y$ is a Fano threefold of Picard rank $1$ and anticanonical degree $n$, then a generic anticanonical hypersurface in $Y$ is a smooth K3 surface with Picard group of rank $1$ and Picard lattice isomorphic to $\langle 2n \rangle$.
+Indeed, if $Y$ is a Fano threefold of Picard rank $1$ and hypersurface degree $n$, then a generic anticanonical hypersurface in $Y$ is a smooth K3 surface with Picard group of rank $1$ and Picard lattice isomorphic to $\langle 2n \rangle$.
 According to Dolgachev \cite{mslpk3s}, the mirror of a K3 surface with Picard group isomorphic to $\langle 2n \rangle$ is an $M_n$-polarized K3 surface.
 In other words, the $M_n$-polarized K3 surfaces which appear as the fibres of smooth, non-rigid Calabi-Yau threefolds fibred non-isotrivially by $M_n$-polarized K3 surfaces are precisely those which are mirror to anticanonical K3 surfaces in smooth Fano threefolds of Picard rank $1$.
-This mirror correspondence is closely related to the Fano-LG correspondence for smooth Fano threefolds of Picard rank $1$, we explore it further in \cite{mstdfcym} (see also Remark \ref{rem:mirrors2}, below). \end{remark}
+This mirror correspondence is closely related to the Fano-LG correspondence for smooth Fano threefolds of Picard rank $1$, it is explored further in \cite{mstdfcym,mpcytmpqft} (see also Remark \ref{rem:mirrors2}, below). \end{remark}